Greg Schneider

 Arguments advanced by EBRPD to justify livestock grazing

-The major argument in favor of grazing, and it’s quite effective, is fire protection.
-The park district claims that they need to protect all of the homes that are surrounding these parks since they are in suburban/urban areas.
-However, there are parks like the Sunol Regional Wilderness that do not require an urban buffer because they are in wide open spaces not surrounded by homes.
+that do not require an urban buffer because they are in wide open spaces not surrounded by homes.
 Yet the park district insists on using the fire protection argument as justification for grazing.
 And the fire department is fully behind the park district in its argument.

-Jon E. Keeley, who’s a fire ecologist at the USGS Western Ecological Research Center, gave a talk on fire in the Bay Area a couple months ago to the Regional Parks Association.
+who’s a fire ecologist at the USGS Western Ecological Research Center, gave a talk on fire in the Bay Area a couple months ago to the Regional Parks Association.
 He indicated that even where there are major fires, like those in Los Angeles and the Southwest, that it’s very effective to stop these fires by simply having a buffer zone.
 It’s not necessary to reduce vegetation everywhere in the park, only at the buffered boundaries.
-Locally, what the fire departments and the home owners do to protect themselves from grass fires is to have a thirty-foot buffer.
-But for the raging wildfires, like those experienced from Santa Ana winds in Southern California, a two-hundred-foot buffer is most effective.

 I’d be happy if the park district said, “Okay, we’re gonna put up a double fence that will provide a buffer zone at the urban interface that we’ll let the cattle chew up.
 And then we’ll preserve the remaining land and natural aspects of the parks.”